renayo/cosmic_semiotics/README.md

 raw data and all code

-### Download a nicely formatted htm version of this readme.md by choosing
+### Download a up-to-date and nicely formatted htm version of this readme.md by choosing
-### Calculations Output v3.zip above
+### Calculations Output v4.zip above
 ### or go to the original computational file by choosing
-### 95PercentCIMinorPlanetGoogleNews11SpecialPointsPublicv3.nb above which is in Mathematica Wolfram language. ###
+### 95PercentCIMinorPlanetGoogleNews11SpecialPointsPublicv4.nb above which is in Mathematica Wolfram language. ###

 For a reference see https://reference.wolfram.com/language/guide/Wavelets.html